grattan/grattandata/README.md

 You can now identify which file you want to load, and be more specific with the fragment that you pass to `read_microdata()`.

-For more, see the package vignette.
+For more, see the package vignette by typing `browseVignettes("grattandata")`.
+This should open a tab in your web browser - click ‘HTML’.